 Standard Affordable Care Act (ACA) Insurance

 When you hear about standard health insurance policies in today’s marketplace, you should also hear the terms “fully insured” and “guarantee issue.”
 Employers pay a monthly premium to a health insurance company, and in turn, the insurer pays for medical benefits and procedures covered in the insurance policy contract.
 Regardless of underlying health conditions of employees and their dependents, a carrier cannot deny ACA coverage.
-Rates are based solely on age, which has caused rates to climb higher and higher.
+Rates are based solely on age and location, which has caused rates to climb higher and higher.
 During the course of a year, employers do not have access to any claims data.
 Then, at the end of the year, employers receive a renewal.
-ACA renewals usually bring about 20-30% increases every year.
-The only reason you should have an ACA plan anymore is if your business does not qualify for level-funded or MEWA coverage.
+ACA renewals usually bring about 20-40% increases every year.
+The only reason you should have an ACA plan is if your business does not qualify for level-funded or MEWA coverage.

 Small and medium size businesses view health insurance in three different ways.